 One of the first things to do if you are in need of a break is to ask for a Carer's Assessment.
-Help for Carers have been commissioned by Croydon Council to carry out Carer's Assessments for carers aged 18 and over who are caring for an adult who lives in Croydon.
+Help for Carers Croydon have been commissioned by Croydon Council to carry out Carer's Assessments for carers aged 18 and over who are caring for an adult who lives in Croydon.
 Contact Help for Carers on 020 8663 5664 or email firstname.lastname@example.org.
 Parents or carers of a disabled child or young person can receive a Carer's Assessment as part of an assessment of the child or young person from the Croydon Children with Disabilities Team on 020 8726 6400.
 The needs of parent carers should also be taken into account in any assessment of their child.

 Being a carer can be tough at times.
 Having someone to talk to who is not part of the situation can help.
 At the Carers Support Centre, we offer a friendly face and a listening ear for carers.
 Visit our drop-in Advice Desk Monday to Friday, 10am - 4pm or visit the Carers Café for a tea/coffee and a chat Monday to Friday, 10.30am - 12.30pm.
 The Carers Café is also open on Monday and Thursday afternoons, 1pm - 3pm on a self-service basis.